vippsas/management-api/README.md

    **Important:** Pay attention to whether the functionality described here is something that exists and is implemented, or if it is a draft/idea that can only be used in discussions.
-3. Improvement: Extend and impreove the API based on input from existing and potential users.
+3. Improvement: Extend and improve the API based on input from existing and potential users.

 ## Getting started